clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

 2. Functions to clean up the data
 3. A function to visualize ridership over the first year.

 There is some string processing needed---much of which you have already seen or can probably Google---but *some will come in next week's lecture*.
-I can cover string processing in detail in lab.
+I give suggestions in the template, but I can cover string processing in detail in lab if needed before next week.

+## PART 1 DUE: 11:59 PM, May 15th
+## PART 2 DUE: 11:59 PM, May 22nd